VirtuallyCreative/virtuallycreative-core/content/_index.md

     section_id: cta
     title: Want to get started?
     content: >
-      Let's get to know each other a bit more and what you're looking to get out of working with us at Virtually(Creative).
+      Let's see how the pieces fit and connect on what you're looking to get working with Virtually(Creative).
     actions:
       - label: Let's Talk.
         url: /contact